encalmo/scala-aws-lambda-runtime/README.md

 }
 ```

-The name of the main class must be declared in your build for graalvm to work properly, e.g.:
+The name of the main class must be declared in your build for graalvm to work properly, e.g.
 ```
 //> using mainClass org.encalmo.lambda.example.ExampleLambda
 ```